America uses a disproportionate share of

 presidential office (with reserve dictatorial powers to repress

-citizens rights 'in the holster' but not yet drawn) is that a climate
+citizens rights not yet used) is that a climate

 of control of information can arise through a 'soft', 'patsy' and